– Humanistic Psychology Journal

 An ontological approach to Cranial Osteopathy

 An ontological approach enables us to observe or read how the parts of the human organism have been displaced, altered, or disordered.
 Effectively we note what qualities are contingent rather than existent.
-This ontologic model is based upon a Neoplatonic, early Christian, Kabbalistic, and Islamic theology and supported by the notion that matter is energy, and energy, when activated through time and place, acts as a force.
+This ontologic model is based upon a Neoplatonic, early Christian, Kabbalistic, and Islamic theology and is supported by the notion that matter is energy, and energy when activated through time and place, acts as a force.

 Ontological Kinesiology uses mudras to read the story of a disorganized system.
-It charts inherited or memetic patterns, stored or constructed memories, environmental nuances, emotional and sensory experiences, habitual and instinctual behaviors, and human beliefs, as well as higher models of thought and understanding.
+It charts inherited or memetic patterns, stored or constructed memories, environmental nuances, emotional and sensory experiences, habitual and instinctual behaviours, and human beliefs, as well as higher models of thought and understanding.
 We are able to find the root cause that makes a particular life force—prana (material), qi (vegetal), shamanic (animal), or human—become dominant and disorganize the system.
-Each life force is a manifestation / emanation of the various selves.
-We contain a material genomic self, a vegetal autonomic, instinctual somatosensory, and human neocortical part.
-Our own awareness, state, proclivities, and agenda often prevents us from seeing the rhythmic mnemonic of the person’s state.
+Each life force is a manifestation/emanation of the various selves.
+We contain a material genomic self, a vegetal autonomic, instinctual somatosensory, and a human neocortical part.
+Our own awareness, state, proclivities, and agenda often prevent us from seeing the rhythmic mnemonic of the person’s state.
 This work allows us to find the story and hold this as a shape when palpating.
 Instead of manipulating or finding the still point, we instead hold the body and its story.
 The system changes by itself, as we become conscious of and hold, without force, the various accidents (illustrated through the narrative) that manifest through the structures of the body.

 The person changes because they have a companion who holds them in their story without judgment.
-They change because they are supported by a conscious and cognitive awareness of their original dysfunction, presenting both human choice to change and the feeling within to do so.
+They change because they are supported by a conscious and cognitive awareness of their original dysfunction, presenting both the human choice to change and the feeling within to do so.

-SOLIHIN THOM, DO (UK), DAc (SL), is author of Being Human: Exploring the Forces that Shape Us and Awaken Inner Life.
+SOLIHIN THOM, DO (UK), DAc (SL), is the author of Being Human: Exploring the Forces that Shape Us and Awaken Inner Life.
 He has taught Cranial Fluid Dynamics © in Russia, Europe, the UK, and the U.S. for the last 37 years, which uses the cranial fluid system (CSF) to augment well-being and a dynamic relationship to Self.